What is it and why is it important?

 Drinking plays a big part in causing some serious health problems that south east London residents die from.
 It impacts how well we can keep a healthy weight and our mental wellbeing.

-There isn’t a “healthy” amount of alcohol but drinking less than 14 units per week helps keep you healthier.
+There isn’t a “healthy” amount of alcohol but drinking less than 14 units per week helps reduce health risks.

 Alcohol units